What Is the One-Bite Rule?

 In Colorado, whether or not a dog has violent propensities matters a great deal.
 If you can show that the dog bit someone before, or had been vicious or aggressive, then you may recover both economic and non-economic damages associated with the attack.
 This ensures you recover full and fair compensation for your or your child’s injuries and not just basic compensation for your expenses.

-However, you are not without legal recourse if you cannot prove that first bite took place.
+However, you are not without legal recourse if you cannot prove that the first bite took place.
 Under Colorado law, dog owners are strictly liable for economic damages when their animals cause serious injuries or death.
 If you or your child were seriously harmed by a dog that was not known to be aggressive or dangerous, an attorney can help you receive compensation for your medical expenses and other financial losses.

 Colorado’s Dog Bite Statute